NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-raster/2016-01-07-SR00-Raster-Structure.md

     <a href="{{ site.baseurl}}/images/dc-spatial-raster/spatial_extent.png">
     <img src="{{ site.baseurl}}/images/dc-spatial-raster/spatial_extent.png">
     </a>
-    <figcaption> The spatial extent of an R spatial object
-	represents the geographic "edge" or location that is the furthest north, south, east and west.
-Thus is represents the overall geographic coverage of the spatial object.
-    Image Source: National Ecological Observatory Network (NEON)
+    <figcaption> Image Source: National Ecological Observatory Network (NEON)
     </figcaption>
 </figure>

+The spatial extent of an R spatial object represents the geographic "edge" or location that is the furthest north, south, east and west.
+In other words, `extent` represents the overall geographic coverage of the spatial object.

 ## Resolution
 A raster has horizontal (x and y) resolution.
 This resolution represents the